JoeWayne/Sales_Performance_Dashboard/README.md

 Write SQL queries to extract key metrics and insights.
 Create views and stored procedures for reusable queries.

 ### 3. Data Visualization
-Use a data visualization tool (e.g., Power BI, Tableau) to create an interactive dashboard.
+Use a data visualization tool, PowerBI, to create an interactive dashboard.

 ## Database Schema